Concept: Charlson Comorbidity Index

 - For a list of the categories and ICD codes used in Deyo et al. (1992) and Quan et al. (2005), please see ICD-9-CM and ICD-10 Coding Algorithms for Charlson Comorbidities.

-MCHP Charlson Comorbidity Index SAS Code
+MCHP Charlson Comorbidity Index SAS Macros

-At MCHP there are different SAS programs available that can be used to generate Charlson Comorbidity Index scores.
+At MCHP there are different SAS macros available that can be used to generate Charlson Comorbidity Index scores.
 The process involves producing category indicators at the record level from hospital abstracts data and calculating a score for each episode of care, or if desired, reviewing multiple records from hospital abstracts and physician visits data for the same individual over time, and then generating an overall Index score.
 The SAS code includes:

 - two SAS macros that identify the Charlson Comorbidity categories and the total number of categories for each individual record (hospital episode).
 One macro is based on ICD-9-CM diagnoses codes and the other is based on ICD-10 diagnoses codes;